epurpur/PythonWebScraping/WebDriverInstall.md

 ![](./images/AboutChrome.png)

-then, see which version you have.
-Notice that I currently have version 94.
+See which version you have.
+Notice that I currently have version 128.
 Your version might be different and that is ok.
 Just make sure you know what you have.

 ![](./images/ChromeVersion.png)